struct78/DP-5V/README.md

 # ДП-5В

-The DP-5V is a MIDI device that generates MIDI signals from radiation using an internal Geiger counter.
+The DP-5V (ДП-5В) is a MIDI device that generates MIDI signals from radiation using an internal geiger counter.
+It is named after the famous Soviet geiger counter used by Chernobyl liquidators in 1986.

 ## Features

+The DP-5V has 3 main settings.

 ### Quantization

-Notes can be quantized to whole note, half note, quarter note, eighth note all the way up to 128th notes.
+When turned on, notes can be quantized to whole note, half note, quarter note, eighth note all the way up to 128th notes.
 When the Geiger Counter receives a signal, it waits in a buffer until the note can be triggered.

 ### BPM

-Only used when quantized is enabled, ranges from 40bpm to 250bpm.
+When in automatic mode, the BPM is based on the amount of clicks per minute with a default setting of 60 BPM.
+When in automatic mode, the BPM can be set from 40bpm to 500bpm.

 ### Modulo Gate